 Exercise control during the interview.

-A top media coach will offer ways to politely pivot or rephrase any question that is uncomfortable or irrelevant and move toward a better response – within reason.
+A top media coach will train you in ways to politely pivot or rephrase any question that is uncomfortable or irrelevant and move toward a better response – within reason.
 This can be as simple as redirecting the interviewer with a transitional phrase like, “I don’t know about that, but what I can tell you is…” or “the real issue is…” This can be challenging when a reporter asks the same question in different ways to try to get that response.
 Politicians have mastered this type of segue, although some practice it to excess, which simply looks like they’re avoiding the issue.
 It’s better to behave like Senator Kirsten Gillibrand when she was recently asked several times in the same interview about possible plans to run for higher office.
 “I’m focused on 2018,” she repeated calmly, patiently each time.
 The best advice: listen closely, acknowledge the question, and choose what you’d like to answer.

 Beware “fake news” reporting.